CFDNA ISOLATION (PLASMA, URINE, CELL CULTURE MEDIA)

-We have developed a new method of cell-free DNA (cfDNA) isolation from plasma, serum, and urine samples based on a dual-functional substance that binds DNA under physiological conditions (e.g., directly from biological fluids) where it is absorbed to a solid phase matrix.
+We have developed a new method of cell-free DNA (cfDNA) isolation from plasma, serum, and urine samples based on a dual-functional proprietary substance (SubX) that binds DNA under physiological conditions (e.g., directly from biological fluids) where it is absorbed to a solid phase Binding Matrix, e.g. magnetic beads.
 Current commercial cfDNA isolation kits employ a traditional silica-chaotropic salt approach and often suffer from lot-to-lot surface differences of silica that result in low extraction efficiency of small DNA fragments.
 Our approach eliminates this problem.

 Our DNA isolation procedure includes the following steps: